Heatblur-Simulations/f-4e-manual/src/systems/utility.md

 regulator panel is found on the left side in each cockpit - on the console in the front cockpit, and the left sub-panel in the rear.
 Flow is initiated in each cockpit using the Supply Lever found on the regulator panel.
-Oxygen flow is confirmed using the Flow Indicator window, which alternates from black to white for each breath.
-Supply pressure and remaining volume is confirmed using the Oxygen Pressure and Oxygen Quantity gauges found on both regulator panels.
+Oxygen flow is confirmed using the Flow Indicator, which alternates from black to white for each breath (white indicates inhalation).
+Supply pressure and remaining volume is confirmed using the Oxygen Pressure and Oxygen Quantity gauges found in both cockpits.

 A detailed chart of the Oxygen duration is provided here: